 - Gastro-oesophageal reflux (GOR) is the passage of gastric contents into the oesophagus.
 It is a common physiological event that can happen at all ages from infancy to old age and is often asymptomatic.
 It occurs more frequently after feeds/meals.
-In many infants, GOR is associated with a tendency to 'overt regurgitation' the visible regurgitation of feeds. - Gastro-oesophageal reflux disease (GORD) refers to gastro-oesophageal reflux that causes symptoms (for example, discomfort or pain) severe enough to merit medical treatment, or to gastro-oesophageal reflux-associated complications (such as oesophagitis or pulmonary aspiration). - It should be noted that at least 40% of infants have some degree of reflux at some time. - GOR usually begins before the infant is 8 weeks old and resolves in 90% of affected infants before they are 1 year old. - A specific infant formula or medical management is not always necessary.
+In many infants, GOR is associated with a tendency to 'overt regurgitation' - the visible regurgitation of feeds - Gastro-oesophageal reflux disease (GORD) refers to gastro-oesophageal reflux that causes symptoms (for example, discomfort or pain) severe enough to merit medical treatment, or to gastro-oesophageal reflux-associated complications (such as oesophagitis or pulmonary aspiration) - GORD should be suspected in children who present with regurgitation plus any one of the following: hoarseness, unexplained feeding difficulties, faltering growth, chronic cough, and distressed behaviour.
+Crying, crying while feeding, and adopting unusual neck postures were judged to indicate that the infant or child was likely to be experiencing some discomfort - It should be noted that at least 40% of infants have some degree of reflux at some time - A specific infant formula is not always necessary, and resolution of symptoms can occur through reducing the quantity of feed and suitable positioning post-feed

-See NICE guideline NG1 Gastro-oesophageal reflux disease in children and young people and CKS Management of gastro-oesophageal reflux disease (GORD) in children for further information.
+See NICE guideline NG1 Gastro-oesophageal reflux disease in children and young people for further information.